Network Address Translation (NAT) – Exclusive Introduction

 C | 192.168.0.0 to 192.168.255.255 | 192.168.0.0/16 |

-The private IP addresses are used to communication devices within an organization locally and be routed over the Internet because these addresses do not identify any single company or organization.
-To route the private IP address into the internet, the private address must first be translated to a public address.
+Private IP addresses are used to communicate devices within an organization locally and are routed over the Internet because they do not identify any single company or organization.
+To route a private IP address to the Internet, it must first be translated to a public address.

-Network Address Translation (NAT) is the technique providing the translation of private addresses to public addresses and vice versa.
-Network Address Translation (NAT) allows a device configured with a private IPv4 address to access network resources outside of their private or local network.
+Network Address Translation (NAT) is the technique for translating private addresses to public addresses and vice versa.
+Network Address Translation (NAT) allows a device configured with a private IPv4 address to access network resources outside their private or local network.

-The one big example of NAT is the Internet.
-It is a useful method of preserving public IPv4 addresses because we can use and share a single, public IPv4 address with hundreds and thousands of private IPv4 address.
-NAT solves the exhaustion of the IPv4 address space temporally.
+The Internet is one big example of NAT.
+It is a valuable method of preserving public IPv4 addresses because we can use and share a single public IPv4 address with hundreds and thousands of private IPv4 addresses.
+NAT temporarily solves the exhaustion of IPv4 address space.
 The permanent solution to the exhaustion of IPv4 address space is the transition to IPv6.
 The figure below illustrates the NAT process.

 What is Network Address Translation (NAT)?

-The most important use of Network Address Translation (NAT) among many users is the conservation of public IPv4 addresses.
-NAT conserver public IPv4 addresses by allowing networks to use private IPv4 addresses internally and translate private IPv4 into a public address only when required.
-NAT hides internal private IPv4 addresses from an outside public network which provide extra privacy and security to a network.
+Many users use Network Address Translation (NAT) most crucially to conserve public IPv4 addresses.
+NAT conserves public IPv4 addresses by allowing networks to use private IPv4 addresses internally and translating private IPv4 into a public address only when required.
+NAT hides internal private IPv4 addresses from an outside public network, which provides extra privacy and security to a network.

-The router configured with NAT required one or more public IPv4 addresses.
-The public IPv4 addresses are known as NAT pool.
+The router configured with NAT requires one or more public IPv4 addresses, which are known as the NAT pool.
 When an internal device sends traffic from the private IP address out of the network, the router configured with NAT translates the internal IPv4 address of the device into a public address from the NAT pool.
-When receiving the reply from outside to that public IPv4 address, the NAT-enabled router translates the public IPv4 address into private IPv4 address.
+When receiving the reply from outside to that public IPv4 address, the NAT-enabled router translates the public IPv4 address into a private IPv4 address.

-A Network Address Translation (NAT) router typically required at the border of a stub network.
+A Network Address Translation (NAT) router is typically required at the border of a stub network.
 We have already discussed the stub network in one of my previous articles.
-It is a network providing only one way to its neighbouring network, one way in and one way out of the network.
-The figure below illustrates the stub network and NAT enabled router.
+It is a network providing only one way to its neighboring network, one way in, and one way out of the network.
+The figure below illustrates the stub network and NAT-enabled router.

-When someone wants to communicate outside the stub networks, the device sends the packet to the border router which is NAT-enabled.
-The NAT-enabled border router performs the translate the private IPv4 address of the stub network into Public IPv4 address.
+When someone wants to communicate outside the stub networks, the device sends the packet to the border router, which is NAT-enabled.
+The NAT-enabled border router translates the private IPv4 address of the stub network into a Public IPv4 address.

 NAT Terminology » Networkustad